TellAnAx/aquacultuR/CONTRIBUTING.md

 ## Development Setup

 1. Clone the repository to your computer.
-2. Check for installed dependencies by executing the code in `dependencies.R`
-3. Check whether you have the correct package version installed: `renv::status()`
+2. Start coding!

 ## Making Changes

-1. Create a new branch for your changes.
+1. **Create a new branch for any changes you want to make!**
-   - Use descriptive names like `art-gallery-feature` or `fix-chess-signup`
+   - Use descriptive names like `growth-metric-feature` or `fix-documentation-typo`
 2. Make your changes and test them locally with sample student data.
-3. Push your branch and create a pull request.
+3. Push your branch and create a pull request
 4. Assign a reviewer to your pull request.
 5. Wait for review and address any feedback.